-MTV BASE, Others Seal Partnership Deal With GAGE Awards - THISDAYLIVE
+MTV Base, Others Seal Partnership Deal with Gage Awards - THISDAYLIVE

 In the words of the Chief Administrator, “There are lots of interesting happenings online and the time for that space to have a proper standard that would drive growth and inspire new talents is now.
 The Gage Awards seeks to raise the standard and reward brands and individuals who have used the digital platform to simplify and make lives better”.

-The voting portal was opened for the members of the public on the 16th of January 2020, and will close on the 9th of February 2020.
+The voting portal was opened for the members of the public on January 16, 2020, and will close on February 9, 2020.